emewhd1016991/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of coding, this quote emphasizes that writing clear, concise, and easily understandable code is a hallmark of expertise.
 It encourages programmers to resist the urge to overcomplicate solutions, favoring instead straightforward designs that are maintainable, scalable, and minimize potential bugs.
 Always strive for simplicity in your code, as it often leads to more robust and efficient software systems.

+# 2024-02-18
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's readable, maintainable and concise.
+Always remember that 'Premature optimization is the root of all evil' - as stated by Donald Knuth.
+Code for clarity first, then optimize if necessary.
+Also, keep in mind the importance of testing and version control.
+Lastly, continuous learning and adaptation to new technologies are key in this ever-evolving field."

+In more detail:
+- "Simplicity is prerequisite for reliability" - Edsger Dijkstra
+- "Make it work, make it right, make it fast" - Kent Beck
+- "Programs must be written for people to read, and only incidentally for machines to execute" - Harold Abelson
+- "Code is read much more often than it is written" – Robert C. Martin (Uncle Bob)
+- "Always prefer readability over writability" - Jason Fried

+These principles serve as a daily reminder to prioritize clear thinking and effective communication in our code, which ultimately leads to better software quality and developer productivity.